ganshaoguan/learngit/readme.txt

-﻿Git is a version control system.
+﻿Git is a distributed version control system.
-Git is free software.
-----分割线---
-git is a distribute version control system
-第一次修改

---- 第二个分割线--
-git is free software distribute under the GPL
+Git is free software distributed under the GPL.
-第二次修改

--- 第三个分割线---
-git第三次修改
+Git has a mutable index called stage.
+Git tracks changes of files.